asegs/fever-lang/README.md

 ### What is it for?

 Fever is for gasping in surprise and then diabolically laughing.
+It has an application for teaching programming, with its minimal and natural functional elements.

 ### Why do you call it Fever?